wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemosPrepExpertLevel.md

 ----------------------------

+#### DNS

+To use Linode's DNS Manager as the authoritative name servers for your domain, you need to change the name servers on your registrar to:

+NS1.LINODE.COM
+NS2.LINODE.COM
+NS3.LINODE.COM
+NS4.LINODE.COM
+NS5.LINODE.COM

+#### VPC

-Now you need to setup your VPC and your Firewall.
+Now you need to setup your VPC.
 I'll just show you the images of mine MAKE SURE YOUR SUBNET RANGE IS **10.0.1.0/24** and THE VPC NAME is **adt-vpc** and is in the **gb-lon** region

 The whole (adt-vpc) setup